 Regulations and Standards Governing Compliance

-Understanding and complying with current standards is crucial for maintaining energy efficiency compliance in pressure vessel design.
-Several regulatory bodies govern how vessels should be constructed, tested, and maintained.
+Understanding and complying with current standards is crucial for maintaining energy efficiency compliance.
+Regulatory expectations are often tied to ASME pressure vessel standards and international energy management frameworks.

 Overview of ASME Codes and Energy Efficiency Requirements

-Meeting ASME standards is often a foundational requirement for energy efficiency compliance in the U.S.
+Meeting ASME standards is often a baseline requirement for energy efficiency compliance.

 How DOE and ISO Standards Apply